 WW2 USAAF Fighter Groups

-These books show the different WW2 Fighter Groups and Fighter Squadrons that served in the Army Air Force.
+These books and DVD movies show the different WW2 Fighter Groups and Fighter Squadrons that served in the Army Air Force.

-After looking at these Fighter Groups books, take a look at the Museum Exhibits on the Yellow Airplane site by clicking here
+After looking at these Fighter Groups books, take a look at the Museum Exhibits on the Yellow Airplane site by ing here

 To the Main Entrance of the Yellow Airplane StoreGo to the Stores Front Door to See Much More